NeuroBench/system_benchmarks/ASC.md

 The time begins when data has been loaded into on-board or on-chip memory and is prepared to be processed.
 The time ends when the last timestep of the sequence has completed processing.

-### Energy
+### Power / Energy

-TODO: define power / energy metric and how it should be measured / calculated.

-1. How is floor/static power measured, is this converted to floor/static energy?
-2. Any processing units which should be included / not necessarily included?

-The energy consumed in any given processing is calculated as the average power during the inference multiplied by the latency of the inference.
-The submitter should report the average energy over all samples, including standard error.
+Floor power and total power should be reported, where floor power is power of the chip when it has been configured and it prepared to begin processing.
+Note that this is different from idle power, in which the device may be in a lower-power sleeping state.
+Total power is the average power consumed during processing.

+Both floor and total power should be converted to floor and total energy per inference by multiplying power by the averaged inference latency.
+For real-time processing, e.g. analog pre-processing, the latency should simply equal the data time (one second).

 The power measurement should include all computational components and power domains which are active during the workload processing.
-This includes:

-- TODO: specific things which should be included / not needed to be included (e.g. memory)
+If applicable, power may be measured over longer data sequences (e.g. 5 seconds rather than 1 second), such that configuration costs are amortized over a longer period of processing.
+This should be done separately from accuracy and latency experiments, and should be clearly detailed in the associated submission report.

 Ultimately, as neuromorphic systems are not matured, a singular power measurement method cannot be applied to all submissions.
 It is the responsibility of the submitter to faithfully capture all active processing components for their system and fairly outline their methodology in the report.
 Official submissions are subject to potential audits during which an auditor will inspect the methodology and request additions or revisions to the results and report if necessary.